mmbman/Katagiri/1983-12-28-Blue-Cliff-Record-Case-49-Talk-2.md

 You know pretty well *defamation*. *Eulogy*: if people say something wonderful to you, very naturally you smile.

 My teacher Yokoi Roshi always scolded me: I smiled after he said something wonderful to me; and then [...] immediately he said, "How stupid you are."
 I didn't understand why he said so.
 But that's pretty good for us.
 For me, anyway; not for you.
 For me it [was] very nice.
-But at that time, I didn't understand.
+But at the time, I didn't understand.

 So, eulogy and praise: very naturally after doing something, there are lots of pros, and praise, [and] lots of nice criticism, and ridicule.
 And also sorrow and joy.
 Those eight winds – always get you into trouble.